7 Key Considerations for a Choosing a Right CRM

 2. Ask whether your business is CRM Ready

-Given the specific challenges and nuances of the broker-dealer and investment banking industry, traditional CRM solutions fail to meet their requirements when you start to look under the hood.
-Secondly, even in instances where the front end of the customer service organization leads the CRM conversation, more often than not they fail to ask some basic questions like – Is my business CRM ready?
+Given the specific challenges and nuances of the broker-dealer and investment banking industry, traditional financial CRM systems fail to meet their requirements when you start to look under the hood.
+Secondly, even in instances where the front end of the customer service organization leads the CRM conversation, more often than not they fail to ask some basic questions like – Is my business CRM software ready?

 The question – “Is your business CRM ready?” – is integral to as part of proceeding on the path to find the most appropriate solution.
 In order to convincingly answer the above question, you need to reflect on and answer a series of further questions, namely: